ShahrearMSf/Bl_Automation/tests/README.md

   </a>
 </div>

-BetterDocs is a popular WordPress plugin with thousands of users worldwide.
-This project creates e2e automation scripts for BetterDocs FREE & PRO plugins.
+NotificationX is a popular WordPress plugin with thousands of users worldwide.
+This project creates e2e automation scripts for NotificationX FREE & PRO plugins.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>